Best Things To Do in Hastings, UK | Seafront Attractions & More

 Hastings Beach

-You can enjoy a leisurely walk, admire the ocean and city views, or take a refreshing dip.
+You can enjoy a leisurely walk on Hastings seaside, admire the ocean and city views, or take a refreshing dip.
 Lifeguards supervise the Pelham, Marina, and Pier areas between July and September.
 Additionally, dogs are not allowed in these areas from May to September.

 Hastings Beach UK